 - 2 strips of 26″ by 5″ thick fabric (I used scraps from my curtains), cut on bias.
 You’ll use these for handles

 - iron to press the fabric for handles, not the vinyl

-- The pattern for this bag is super simple so I’m not attaching a printable pattern, you get to make your own.
+- The pattern for this bag is super simple so I’m not attaching a printable pattern, you get to make your own, suited to your needs.
 BUT!
 If you happen to run into an issue and can’t make your own, please let me know.
 I’ll make a scan and send it over.
 Here’s how it should look after you make your own.

 - Make you pattern as follows: cut a large rectangle of 33″ by 18″ then 2 small rectangles of 14″ by 5″.
 Looking at the long sides of the large rectangle, find their middle.
 Looking at one of the short sides of the small rectangles, find the middle.
 Match this middle to the middle of the large rectangle on one side and tape together.
 Repeat for the other small rectangle and the other side of the large rectangle.

 - Cut 2 pieces of vinyl fabric using this pattern.

 - Cut the strips of the thick fabric for handles.
 At this point you might be wondering why can’t you use vinyl.
 Well, you can but vinyl is not stretchable and doesn’t fold nicely.
 So when the handles fold, they create lots of creases.
 Which in time will damage the vinyl, especially since handles get a lot of use.

 - Now that your fabrics are ready, find the other middle of the small rectangles and fold rectangles in half.
 Use clips to keep in place.
 Take your fabrics to the sewing machine and top stitch along the middle line and stop 2″ before hitting the bag.
 Repeat for all small rectangles.

 - With fabric wrong side out, clip small rectangles to the bag then sew down with 1/4″ allowance.
 Do not backstitch!